Joseph G. Jurcic, MD

 Honors and Awards

-Louis and Allston Boyer Young Investigator Award for Distinguished Achievement in Biomedical Research, 2001
+- Louise and Allston Boyer Young Investigator Award for Distinguished Achievement in Biomedical Research Memorial Sloan-Kettering Cancer Center, 2001

-2nd World Congress on Generators and Novel Radiopharmaceuticals, Molecular Imaging, Targeted Radionuclide Therapy, and Dosimetry, Chandigarh, India, 2013
+- 2nd World Congress of Generators and Novel Radiopharmaceuticals, Molecular Imaging, Targeted Radionuclide Therapy, and Dosimetry, Chandigarh, India - 3/2013

 Joseph G. Jurcic, MD